palmid3v/palmid3v/README.md

 - 🌱 I’m currently learning **about React and Next.Js**

-- 👨‍💻 All of my projects are available at [https://carlos-palmieri.vercel.app/](https://carlos-palmieri.vercel.app/)
+- 👨‍💻 All of my projects are available at

-- 💬 Ask me about **Any of my projects :)**

 - 📫 How to reach me **cpalmi0725@gmail.com**